sm-maruph/backend/README.md

-@ Start the Server Using npm start
+# Start the Server

+Using "npm start"